 The current accounting year end date of the Company is 31 December.
-This report is for the year ended 31 December 2022 with prior year comparatives for the 12-month statutory period ending 31 December 2021.
+This report is for the year ended 31 December 2023 with prior year comparatives for the 12-month statutory period ending 31 December 2022.
 Copies of the Company's financial statements may be obtained from the Companies Registration Office in Ireland.

 The Company's results for the year are shown below in Section A. Business and Performance.
-The statutory loss after tax for the reporting year is \in (505) (2021: profit \in 11,664).
-The 2022 loss arose due to expense assumptions updates combined with inflationary increases in direct costs and additional project costs.
+The statutory profit after tax for the reporting year is €934 (2022: loss €(505)).
+The 2023 profit arose due to favourable insurance experience, positive investment returns and year-end assumption updates.

-The Company paid € 6,500 in dividends in 2022 (2021: €0 proposed and paid).
+The Company paid €9,680 in dividends in 2023 (2022: €6,500).

-The Company's Own Funds measured on a Solvency II ("SII") valuation basis decreased from $\leq 40,662$ at 31 December 2021 to $\leq 33,309$ at 31 December 2022.
-The main drivers of the movement of ($\leq 7,353$) are the following:
+The Company's Own Funds measured on a Solvency II ("SII") valuation basis decreased from €33,309 at 31 December 2022 to €24,283 at 31 December 2023.
+The main drivers of the movement of (€9,026) are the following:

-- Payment of a dividend to the parent company of € 6,500, - Updates to actuarial lapse and expense assumptions and inflation expectations following the annual experience review and - Increases in the deferred tax asset.
+- Payment of a dividend to the parent company of €9,680; - Positive investment returns - Updates to actuarial lapse, mortality and expense assumptions following the annual experience analysis review; and - Decreases in the deferred tax asset.